emdonahue/svec/README.md

 	vecsum MATRIX	Eliminates the rightmost dimension of a matrix and computes the sums to use as values for the remaining indices
 ```
 ## TODO
-- awk -v seed=$RANDOM 'BEGIN{srand(seed);}{print rand()" "$0}'
 - optimize neighbors
 - add -s sorted flag to counts to add extra sorting step. maybe should be global
 - extend caching to all subcommands
-- join behaves incorrectly when presented with the zero vector (a completely empty file) using auto. recursively pass number of files processed and manually compute join output
+- join behaves incorrectly when presented with the zero vector (a completely empty file) using auto. recursively pass number of files processed and manually compute join output. test with subtract
+- experiment with </dev/tty for interactive julia, as in kb
+-